General account questions

 We'll help you, but first you're going to have to promise to stop talking like a pirate.
 If you created a sign up previously and you came back to our site and no longer see it in your account... the reason is probably that you are logged in under a different account than the one you created the sign up with.
 Try to remember if you used a different email address when you created your sign up originally.
 If you are already logged in, then click on the "Logout" button in the upper right hand corner of the site.
 Then try logging in again using the address that you used when creating the sign up.
 You should see the sign ups right on the My Account page.

 If the date(s) on the sign up have passed, then you'll want to click "View Archived Past Sign Ups Also" in the "Sign Ups I've Created" area of your account page.

 If this doesn't solve the problem, contact one of the landlubbers on our technical support team and they can assist you further.
 If you have a link to your sign up (from an email invitation), be sure to include it in your support ticket.
-If you do discover that you have two accounts at our site, you can always merge them together by logging into our site and clicking on the "My Profile" link in the right hand navigation of the My Account page.
+If you do discover that you have two accounts at our site, you can always merge them together by logging into our site and clicking on the "My Settings" link in the right hand navigation of the My Account page.
 You'll find the merge options there.
 Then you can get back to swabbing the deck.

 Yes...Oh Mighty Administrator!
 You are all-powerful and can therefore control all those mere mortals that volunteer for you.
 So to sign up volunteers onto the page yourself, login to the site with the email and password that you used to create the sign up.
 Then click "View" beneath your sign up.
 At the top of the screen you will see an "Administrator's Toolbar" with an "Add/Edit/Delete people" button.
 Click "Sign Someone Up" to add someone to the sign up.
 Long live the sign up creator!